By Steve & Tamami Laser

 A high-deck center console creates a personal space for both the driver and front passenger.
 This console excels in occupant comfort and user-friendliness by offering an armrest as big as that of a high-end sedan, drink holders, a tray, front console pockets, which are placed in easy-to-reach spots for both driver and front passenger, and large-sized console box where tablets can be stored.

 For the seat surface material, an ultrafine fiber is used to create a high-density fabric construction that’s said to provide a tactile impression smoother and softer than suede.
-This seat material has a new visual and tactile quality that “makes people want to touch it.”

 The all-new Shuttle has a class-topping luggage capacity of 570 liters while carrying five passengers.
 When the rear seats are folded down the length and capacity of the luggage space can be expanded as far as 184cm and 1,141 liters.
 A flat floor and large tailgate opening with low lift-over are designed to make loading and unloading of luggage easier.